 What to Do After the Flood: Private Wells - an EPA resource covering how to inspect and disinfect your private residential well after a flood, online at: http://water.epa.gov/drink/info/well/whatdo.cfm or as a PDF.

-Private wells & Septic Systems- What to do if your well is involved in a flood
+Septic Systems and flooding: What to do if your septic system is involved in a flood

 Flood Recovery: Restoring Water Wells- a 4-page document from the NY State Department of Health about well assessment, repair and disinfection following a flood.

-Dealing with a Boil Water Order: 2-page document from Cornell University Cooperative Extension on boiling and/or disinfecting water to make it safe to use.
+Dealing with a Boil Water Order: A document from the CDC on boiling and/or disinfecting water to make it safe to use.